-We believe the quality of education a young person receives is dependent upon the school environment as well as the home environment.
+Roycemore School believes the quality of education a young person receives is dependent upon the school environment as well as the home environment.
 If the expectations are consistent in and out of school, the student will develop more rapidly and with more self-confidence.
-With this in mind, we invite, and expect, parental involvement in the school community.
+With this in mind, Roycemore invites, and expects, parental involvement in the school community.
 The best interest of students should always be the primary concern of parents and educators.
-In order to avoid conflicts and misunderstandings that result in confused messages to students, we have structured the school community to help ensure open lines of communication among faculty, students, and parents.
+In order to avoid conflicts and misunderstandings that result in confused messages to students, Roycemore has structured the school community to help ensure open lines of communication among faculty, students, and parents.